flaturtha/NOS/_posts/2016-09-30-a-theory-of-the-short-story.md

 There is not a literature known to modern research which does not contain ghost stories told to produce a single effect.
 The intensely dramatic story upon which Burger founded his ballad of _Lenore_ is found in the very earliest popular poetry of England, in different parts of Germany, in the Slavic countries, and in one form or another all over Western Europe.
 For compression, speed, and the skill with which a single effect is produced, this grim, primeval tale as it is told in the old ballads bears the same stamp of superlative excellence which is placed on the best product of Poe&#39;s pen.

-The old Germanic ballad of _Tannh __ä__ user_, published in the Amim and Brentano collection of _Volkslieder_, is another example of the antiquity of the &quot;effect &quot;story.
-The _coup de th __éâ__ tre_ at the end of the story is just the sort of thing that we find in the work of the masters of the short story in the nineteenth century.
+The old Germanic ballad of _Tannh ä user_, published in the Amim and Brentano collection of _Volkslieder_, is another example of the antiquity of the &quot;effect &quot;story.
+The _coup de théâtre_ at the end of the story is just the sort of thing that we find in the work of the masters of the short story in the nineteenth century.
 Still another example of this same thing is to be found in the old English ballad of _Lord Randall_: and many pages would be required to give a complete list of the &quot;effect &quot;stories which might be selected from collections of English and German ballads alone, without any consideration of other literatures presenting the same features.

 In Boccaccio and his imitators and in the numerous collections of tales brought into Europe from the Orient we find all of the essential variations of the story told to produce a single effect, along with tales told in accordance with the other methods of narration.